Our Fellowship Programme

 How to apply

-Send to colleaguesandfriends [at] cgatechnologies.org.uk a 2 page CV, a 2 page letter explaining why you fit the bill, and a 3*A4 page (Book Antiqua 12 point, single space, no paragraph longer than five lines) essay on one of these two topics:
+Please send to @email a 2 page CV, a 1-2 page letter explaining why you fit the bill, and a 3 page (Book Antiqua 12 point, single space, no paragraph longer than five lines) essay on one of these three topics:

-It’s UK minimum wage, accommodation + a bit of money for goat-n-chips.
-Applications from BIPOC, diaspora, historic Global South backgrounds, backgrounds that can’t afford to do self-funded charity internships, especially welcome: if you can think, write & count, we are interested.
+It’s UK minimum wage, accommodation, and a small daily subsistence allowance.
+Applications from BIPOC, diaspora, historic Global South backgrounds, backgrounds that can’t afford to do self-funded charity internships, are especially welcome.